nikakvo/GKI_Kernel_SukiSU/README.md

 **Your Android version does not matter.** What matters is the GKI base your ROM ships, and the Poco F6 Pro uses `android13-5.15` regardless of whether the userspace is Android 13, 14, 15 or 16.
-This has been running on HyperOS releases across several Android versions.
 If you are looking for an "android13 kernel", this is it — the name refers to the GKI branch, not to the Android release you are on.